AMAN2202/Guice/Readme.md

 		 bind(A.class).annotatedWith(DatabaseUrl.class).to("string you want");

-But suppose we are using any extenal module/jar we cannot place @Inject annotation :).
-But we can use Provide to overcome above problem by proving which class to inject during runtime.
+But suppose we are using any extenal module/jar and we need to provide certain parameters to create that object then we can use Provide to overcome above problem
-	suppose external jar conatins A
+	suppose external jar conatins square

 	Class A{
+				@Inject
+				private Square;
+		}
+	Class square{
+		private int edge;

-				private Listr<Integer> a;
+		private int color;
+		//geter and setter
 	}

 We can use provide in Module class and simply inject as we were doing earlier.
 				public class Module extends AbstractModule {